 Interestingly, anandamide is also passed down to new-borns through their mother’s breast milk.
 It is thought that this is the root of anandamide having an effect on appetite and the hunger trigger.

 Finally, as if this magical endocannabinoid is not magical enough – anandamide is also the thing that makes you forget.
 Why might that play a role in keeping someone elevated and in good health, then?
 Well, Michael Pollan asked this very question to Dr Mechoulam himself in a documentary called “Botany of Desire”.
 In the documentary, he says:

 “It didn’t seem adaptive to me to have a drug for forgetting.
 Memory, we understand, has great survival utility… But why would forgetting be adaptive?
 I asked Mechoulam this question, and he said: ‘Well, tell me, do you really want to remember all the faces you saw on the subway in the morning?’”

-Most marijuana users know the effect that cannabis has on their memory.
+Most cannabis users know the effect that cannabis has on their memory.
 And usually, we put it in the category as being “bad” for your memory.

 But Mechoulam’s answer to the question gives us a little bit of perspective on why forgetting could be one of the things that makes smoking weed so desirable.
 Its neurogenesis effect could be protective rather than what we originally thought, which was that it was destructive to brain cells.